PradhayA/PradhayA/README.md

 ### Welcome to my GitHub 😁

-I create projects that use Python, Java and other web programming technologies such as HTML, CSS and JS.
+I create projects that use Java, Python, and other web programming technologies such as HTML, CSS and JS.

 Some of the live running projects that I have done include a coffee ☕️ recommendation engine based on your tastes and a charity website; chatbot to address homelessness.